Table of Contents

-But we’ve seen it mentioned many times since the corana-panic began.
+But we’ve seen it mentioned many times after the corana-panic began.

 So far the predictions made in this fascinating book are eerily accurate.
 Today we’ll look at what is yet to come.
 Why it will affect the entire planet and not just the USA.
-And hear from one of the authors directly.
+We’ll also hear from one of the authors directly.
 As Neil Howe has recently released an updated version titled “The Fourth Turning Is Here” (William Strauss is no longer alive)…

 What is “The Fourth Turning”?

 The Fourth Turning focuses on what will happen in the USA.
 However the turnings will likely apply to the whole planet.
 Given the USA remains the largest economy and still holds the global reserve currency in the form of the US dollar.
 So where the USA goes, so goes the rest of the globe.

-We are now in the final 5 years of the Fourth Turning.
+We are now in the final stage of the Fourth Turning.
 We’re seeing the destruction of the old and this will be followed by the birth of the new.

 Here is a simple summary of Strauss and Howe’s concept of the four turnings: